oswaldochan/perceptron_programming2A/README.md

 # Final project of Programming: Data 2A by oswo, alan and lichos

 Goals:
-  - Understand the perceptron algorithm
+  - Understand the perceptron algorithm.
-  - Choose two variables in the Congressional Voting Records Data Set provided by the UCI machine learning repository using the  correlational coeficient to identify which variables would be useful
+  - Choose two variables in the Congressional Voting Records Data Set provided by the UCI machine learning repository using the  correlational coeficient to identify which variables would be useful.
   - Apply the perceptron algorithm in the data set mentioned before.

  Steps: